donkichote87/UnmatchedFighterChooser/README.md

 It doesn't require any parameters returns JSON encoded list of all Unmatched Games with list of Fighters in each game

-I don't own Unmatched franchise and this API was not made for any commercial purpose, just simply for training and using it myself
+I don't own Unmatched franchise and this API was not made for any commercial purpose, just simply for training and using it myself in some future projects like this one: https://github.com/donkichote87/Unmatched-Game-Randomizer